Short course: Feminist approaches to workplace conflict

 Course dates

-The schedule for our October 2025 course is below.
+The schedule for our June 2026 course is below.
+We are running two groups this year to accommodate people in different timezones.
+You will need to decide whether to attend the Tuesday or the Wednesday group.
 Please note that sessions 1 and 2 require a light amount of pre-work (approx. 30 mins).

 Session 1: Understanding conflict from a feminist perspective